In this digital age, we seem to be turning to our mobile phones, tablets and desktops for everything.

 Slack takes instant messaging services one step further to make the ultimate IM and group coordinating tool.
 It supports file sharing and group chats while archiving old messages so you can find any important information that you forgot to save.

-What are your favourite organisation apps?
+What are your favourite organization apps and how do you increase your productivity?
 Join the conversation down below and let us know!